tushartushar/taksidiotis/guide.md

 * Visit Lesvos : the island of hidden harmony; a unique destination, recognised as a member of the UNESCO Global Geopark Network, with long tradition and history, inherent contrasts of natural beauty, and delightful flavours with olive oil and ouzo in the spotlight!

-� Corfu is maybe the most beautiful Ionian Island with so many exciting places to see.
+* Corfu is maybe the most beautiful Ionian Island with so many exciting places to see.
 It feels a lot like being in Italy, people are always singing and the food is delicious.
-Don�t forget to visit the Achileon, Sissi�s holiday palace.
+Don't forget to visit the Achileon, Sissi�s holiday palace.

 * Lefkada: Amazing beaches, easily accesible as you can travel there by car.
 You can combine your vacation there by visiting other Ionian islands.
 Lefkada is quite a pieceful island with fewer tourists than other greek islands.